LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

       -replace=`<a href="mailto:$1">$1</a>`
    )

-   // =>
-   // Send email to <a href="mailto:documentation@lassosoft.com">documentation@lassosoft.com</a>.
+   // => Send email to <a href="mailto:documentation@lassosoft.com">documentation@lassosoft.com</a>.

-Matching Patterns Using String_FindRegExp
+Matching Patterns Using string_findRegExp
 -----------------------------------------

 The `string_findRegExp` method returns an array of items which match the specified regular expression within the string.
-The array contains the full matched string in the first element, followed by each of the matched subexpressions in subsequent elements.
+The array contains the full matched string in the first element, followed by each of the matched sub-expressions in subsequent elements.

 In the following example, every email address in a string is returned in an array::